PhilippeW83440/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_philippew.md

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.
+The code for dealing with the data into training and validation sets is contained in the fifth code cell of the IPython notebook.

 During training, a bit more than 10% of data is being used for cross-validation.
 The cross-validation accuracy is used as a trigger for storing the best performing model.
 So typically the training lasts 50 epochs, but **a new model is being stored and qualified only when cross-validation accuracy is improved**.
 At the beginning of every epoch the training set is shuffled: this is very important.

 Also I am using one form of data augmentation: at every epoch I have the ability to derive from the training set a companion training set with modified images.
 The perturbations used are geometric: rotations, translation, scaling and perspective transforms.
 So actually **the training set is 2x the original training set, with 50% of the samples, the augmented ones, being geometric transformations of the original ones**.
-My best performing model, is make a perturbated copy of the original training set and using this perturbated copy during 8 epochs, before generating a new perturbated copy.
+My best performing model is making a perturbated copy of the original training set and using this perturbated copy during 8 epochs, before generating a new perturbated copy.
 And so on during training.
-This enabled me to get a Validation Accuracy above 99% (while I was at 98% without such, simple and limited data augmenation).
+**This enabled me to get a Validation Accuracy above 99% (while I was at 98% without such, simple and limited data augmenation).**
 I have also noticed that this improved the ability to generalize better and improved results with random traffic sign images retrieved on the web.